SophiaGluskie/Code-Prototype-Project-Sophia-Gluskie/README.md

 To setup both the visual artworks.
 Please follow the instructions below:
 1. Please prepare to open the files on a suitable computer device (I created this on my 15 inch Macbook Pro)
 2. Ensure you have Processing version 4.3 downloaded onto your computer.
 If you do not, you can download it here: https://processing.org/download
-3. Download the folder titled 'Sand_artwork2' to view artwork 1
+3. Open Processing, click on 'Tools' in the top left hand corner, select 'Manage Tools', navigate to 'Modes', click 'Python Mode for Processing 4' and install
+4. Navigate back to this Git Repository and click the green 'Code' button in the right hand corner and download the ZIP file
+5. Go to your download section, open the folder title 'Code-Prototype-Project-Sophia-Gluskie'
-4. Drag this folder (Sand_artwork2) into your Processing folder that should be located in the 'Documents' folder on your computer
+6. Drag the folder title 'Sand_artwork2' into your 'Processing' folder that should be located in the 'Documents' folder on your computer.
-5. Open Processing
+7. Open Processing
-6. Click 'File', then 'Open' and open the correct artwork 1 file (Sand_artwork2)
+8. Click 'File', then 'Open' and open the correct artwork 1 file (Sand_artwork2) which is located in your 'Processing' folder
-7. The code should now be displayed on screen
+9. The code should now be displayed on screen
-8. Click the 'play' / 'run' button to load up the artwork
+10. Click the 'play' / 'run' button to load up the artwork
-9. Please repeat steps 3-8 with the folder title 'Ocean_artwork_version3' to view artwork 2
+11. Please repeat steps 6-10 with the folder title 'Ocean_artwork_version3' to view artwork 2

 **Project Status & Areas to Improve:**
 - If I continue to develop this project further I would love to attempt my stretch goals which include adding a third artwork to the series and adding an audio element to all the artworks